 How To Make Brown Sugar Syrup

-4 — Once it has reached room temperature, store it in the fridge.
+Step 4 — Once it has reached room temperature, store it in a sealed container in the refrigerator for up to 2 weeks.

 How Long Does Simple Syrup Last?